-- 3.1 The ancient parish of Otterhampton dates back to at least the 11th Century but has been more or less in its present form since 1886 when Otterhampton acquired Steart and other detached areas from Stockland and exchanged lands with Cannington, bringing the whole of Combwich into the Otterhampton Civil Parish which in 1891 was said to measure 2308 acres. - 3.2 There are 365 households and 831 inhabitants in the parish (as per 2011 Census). - 3.3 The age profile of residents is as follows:
+- 3.1 The ancient parish of Otterhampton dates back to at least the 11th Century but has been more or less in its present form since 1886 when Otterhampton acquired Steart and other detached areas from Stockland and exchanged lands with Cannington, bringing the whole of Combwich into the Otterhampton Civil Parish which in 1891 was said to measure 2308 acres. - 3.2 There are 365 households and 831 inhabitants in the parish (as per 2011 Census).

+3.3 The age profile of residents is as follows:

 - 3.4 The parish consists of three settlements; Combwich, Otterhampton and Steart.
 All are rural and peaceful communities; the homes of people who chose to live here for these qualities.
 These days many people have to travel to towns and cities in the south west for work although there are a high proportion of residents who work at the Hinkley Point Power Stations Hinkley A, currently in the process of being decommissioned and Hinkley B which currently has a life expectancy until 2023.
 Agriculture and the environment still feature heavily in the parish. - 3.5 The sole point of access for all three settlements is the Hinkley Point road (C182) - 3.6 A large percentage of the parish falls within flood zone 3 and is therefore at high risk of flooding. - 3.7 The creation of the WWT Steart Marshes wetland project which sits amongst the three settlements in the parish (with direct access from all three) is a popular addition to local amenities and provides walking and cycling paths and the opportunity for quiet recreation, bird watching and other environmental pursuits.
-Another planned wetland scheme by The Bristol Port Company, that although adjacent to WWT Steart Marshes, is in fact part of the neighbouring parish of Stogursey under the remit of West Somerset Council.
+Another planned wetland scheme by The Bristol Port Company, that although adjacent to WWT Steart Marshes, is in fact part of the neighbouring parish of Stogursey under the remit of Taunton Deane and West Somerset Council.

 - 3.8 There is a good community spirit with many activities organised or supported by the Otterhampton Parish Recreation Association (OPRA) the Village Hall, parish council and other organisations all working together for an inclusive and cohesive approach to community life, which is considered very important. - 3.9 Though accepting the need for change, our communities are anxious to preserve the rural nature of the area and are very much opposed to any large-scale industrial development.
 They value the nationally recognised environmental designations and diversity of wildlife. - 3.10 A small book "Otterhampton Parish 2000" was written by a well-known Combwich resident Bill Johnson, in 1999 to commemorate the Millennium.
-It is hoped it can be updated at some point.
+A local history project group formed in March 2019 and it is hoped an updated and recorded history of the parish will evolve from this group.